janko/flickrie/README.md

 This gem is a nice wrapper for the Flickr API with an intuitive interface.

-The reason why I did this gem is because the other ones either weren't well maintained, or they were too literal in the sense that the response from the API call wasn't processed almost at all.
-It doesn't seem too bad at first, but after a while you realize it's not pretty.
-So I wanted to make it pretty :)
+The reason why I did this gem is because the other ones either weren't well maintained, or they were too literal in the sense that the responses from the API calls weren't processed almost at all.
+It doesn't seem too bad at first, but it would be great that, for example, if you're reading a time attribute, such as `last_update`, you actually **get** the instance of `Time`, and not a string representing that time (often in a timestamp (integer) format).
+That's what wrappers should be for.

+The method names here aren't called the same as Flickr's API methods, but they follow a pattern which shouldn't be too difficult to learn.
+Also, some attribute names that you get from the response are changed.
+So, for example, the `last_update` attribute is called `updated_at`, and the `candownload` attribute is called `can_download?`.
+After all, this is a **ruby** wrapper, so it should be written in Ruby/Rails fashion :)

 ## Examples of usage